josephluck/internote/README.md

 - Koa
 - PostgreSQL
 - TypeORM
-- A variety of amazon web services
+- A variety of AWS services
 - Oxford dictionary API

-#### Dev-ops
+#### Ops / architecture

 - Serverless (AWS)
-- AWS Lambda
+- Lambda
-- AWS API Gateway
+- API Gateway
-- AWS CloudWatch
+- CloudWatch
-- AWS Route 53
+- Route 53
-- AWS S3
+- S3
+- Dashbird

 ## Deployment

 - Create an AWS account
 - Follow [these](https://serverless.com/framework/docs/providers/aws/guide/installation/) and [these](https://serverless.com/framework/docs/providers/aws/guide/credentials/) instructions
 - Use the `serverless config credentials --provider aws --key EXAMPLE --secret EXAMPLEKEY` method of authenticating serverless with AWS
-- Update the serverless policy you created to include the `"s3:PutBucketAcl"` permission
-- Create `.env` files in both `ui` and `api` and fill them out with production configuration
-- Run `yarn deploy:prod` from the root of this project
+- Follow instructions in each package in this repo for individual service deployment

+#### Domains & SSL certificates

+The domain names for deployment are managed manually through Route53 and AWS Certificate Manager.

+- Create a custom domain name in Route53
+- Create a SSL certificate in AWS Certificate Manager
+- Link up the SSL certificate with the domain name in [API Gateway](https://eu-west-1.console.aws.amazon.com/apigateway/home?region=eu-west-1#/custom-domain-names)
+- Grab the SSL certificate ARN from AWS Certificate Manager and enter it in to the `cloudFront` configuration in `ui/serverless.yml`

 ## Logs